Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

 Other scientists agree.

-"Scientifically, this research is important," says Dr. George Daley, a leading stem cell scientist and the dean of the Harvard Medical School.
+"Scientifically, this research is important," says Dr. George Daley, a leading stem-cell scientist and the dean of the Harvard Medical School.
 "We really don't have access to the earliest stages of development.
 And here we have this remarkable tool in a petri dish."

 But Daley and Hyun say this kind of research has already started to raise some questions.